dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 ---

-# Deploy hybrid Azure AD joined devicces using Intune and Windows Autopilot
+# Deploy hybrid Azure AD joined devices using Intune and Windows Autopilot
 You can use Intune and Windows Autopilot to set up hybrid Azure Active Directory joined devices.
 To do so, follow the steps below.

 ## Prerequisites